 The annual fee of $125 is not modest, however, the perks and rewards more than make up for the fee for those loyalists of Marriott Bonvoy brands.
 See Rates and Fees.

 With this card you'll receive six points for every dollar spent at participating Marriott Bonvoy hotels worldwide.
 Plus, you get a generous four points for every dollar spent at U.S. restaurants and U.S. gas stations, and on wireless phone services from U.S. providers and shipping purchases made within the United States, then two points on all other purchases.

-As an introductory offer, new cardholders can earn 75,000 bonus points once making $3,000 in qualifying purchases over the first three months of account membership.
+As an introductory offer, for a limited time, new cardholders can earn 100,000 bonus points once making $5,000 in qualifying purchases over the first three months of account membership and earn up to $150 in statement credits on eligible purchases made to your new card in the first three months (offer ends 5/12/2021).
 Cardholders also enjoy complimentary Silver Elite status and can earn Gold Elite status by spending $35,000 on your card in a calendar year.
 You can learn more about elite status and the numerous benefits of the Marriott Bonvoy rewards program in our Marriott Bonvoy program guide.